 The City's ESG funds, as part of the Consolidated Homeless Fund, are designed to help prevent and reduce homelessness through supportive services, emergency assistance, and housing.
-To assess progress towards these goals, agencies who are awarded funds under this grant will be held to strict performance standards band outcomes, including specific program targets grantees will be expected to meet.
-The Consolidated Homeless Fund reviews applicants based upon several performance/evaluation criteria including:
+In order to assess progress towards these goals, agencies who are awarded funds under this grant will be held to strict performance standards band outcomes, including specific program targets grantees will be expected to meet.
+The Consolidated Homeless Fund reviews applicants based upon a number of performance/evaluation criteria including:

-- 1. Persons Served and Average Length of Stay - 2.
-Discharge/Exits to Permanent Housing effective

-- 3. Exits to Emergency Shelter possibly ineffective-churning (though exits to more appropriate shelter might be acceptable) - 4.
-Income "Average Income at Entry" compared to "Average Income at Exit" - 5.
-Capacity - 6.
-HMIS Participation/Data Quality - 7.
-Financial Capacity Audited Financial Records - 8.
-Facility Conditions Capital Needs Assessment
+- Persons Served and Average Length of Stay - Discharge/Exits to Permanent Housing effective - Exits to Emergency Shelter possibly ineffective-churning (though exits to more appropriate shelter might be acceptable) - Income "Average Income at Entry" compared to "Average Income at Exit" - Capacity - HMIS Participation/Data Quality - Financial Capacity Audited Financial Records - Facility Conditions Capital Needs Assessment